pipe-cd/pipecd/docs/content/en/blog/plugin-intro.md

 ## Summary

 - In Pluginnable PipeCD, Plugins execute deployments instead of Piped's core.
-- Anyone can develop Plugins and **you can use someone's Plugins**.
+- Anyone can develop Plugins and **you can use Plugins developed by others**.
 - It will enable users to deploy to **more various platform** with **more various Stages**.
   - platform example:  Cloudflare, Azure, and AWS CloudFormation/CDK
   - stage example:  [Automated Analysis](https://pipecd.dev/docs/user-guide/managing-application/customizing-deployment/automated-deployment-analysis/) by New Relic or Amazon CloudWatch